octopitus/feather/README.md

 npm run build
 ```

-Compiles your application to `dist` folder.
+Compiles application to `dist` folder.
 You can just serve this folder and you are good to go.

 ### Linting